Kuro-kitten465/Kuro-Novel/README.md

-# Kuro Novel for Unity
+# Kuro Novel
- A Visual Novel Tools for Unity!
+ A Visual Novel Tool for Unity!